Structured Matrix Scaling for Multi-Class Calibration: SOFTMAX CALIBRATION FUNCTIONS

 We cannot minimize the population risk $\mathbb{E}_\mathcal{D}[\ell(g \circ f(X), Y)]$ directly, but only an empirical estimate on the calibration set \eqref{eq:multiclassLogisticRegression}.
-In the multiclass case, our proposed calibration function $g$ can have a large number of parameters ($k^3 + k^2 +k$ for the full quadratic model for example).
+In the multi-class case, our proposed calibration function $g$ can have a large number of parameters ($k^3 + k^2 +k$ for the full quadratic model).
 The risk of overfitting to the calibration set, which can result in poor calibration but also degraded performance, thus needs to be considered carefully.

 To navigate this risk, we take the point of view that post-hoc calibration is akin to solving a second probabilistic classification problem, with $k$ classes and $k$ features (the log probabilities), and under the constraint that the size of the calibration set $n_\text{cal}$ is generally small.
 Well-established machine learning tools can help us strike the right balance.
 We note that \cite{kull2019dirichlet} provide a first example of this approach, by introducing ad hoc regularization on the intercept and off-diagonal coefficients of matrix scaling, yielding encouraging empirical results.
 Our approach introduces regularization from first principles, and we will demonstrate that this theoretically grounded approach can result in significant improvements.